- What are my Options if I am a Settlement Class Member?

 If you are a member of one or more of the Classes, you have the following rights and options available to you.

-Do Nothing If you do nothing, you will remain in the Settlement Class and be bound by the Settlement, but you will not get any money from the Settlement.
+Do Nothing If you did nothing, you will remain in the Settlement Class and be bound by the Settlement.
+If you did not submit a claim before and do not submit one now, you will not get any money from the Settlement.

 Staying in either the Settlement Class and/or the Court Classes does not preclude you from bringing any personal injury claims you may have.
-For more details about the types of claims covered by the Lawsuit, see FAQ 8.
+Read the FAQs for more details about the types of claims covered by the Lawsuit.

 - What are the most important dates?